-Tax Matters Interest on the 2024 Series 2 Bonds is excludable from gross income for federal income tax purposes and is not an item of tax preference for purposes of the federal alternative minimum tax imposed on individuals; however, interest on the 2024 Series 2 Bonds is taken into account in determining "adjusted financial statement income" for purposes of computing the federal alternative minimum tax imposed on certain corporations-See page
+Tax Matters Interest on the 2024 Series 1 Bonds is excludable from gross income for federal income tax purposes and is not an item of tax preference for purposes of the federal alternative minimum tax imposed on individuals; however, interest on the 2024 Series 1 Bonds is taken into account in determining "adjusted financial statement income" for purposes of computing the federal alternative minimum tax imposed on certain corporations-See page

-Interest on the 2024 Series 2 Bonds is not exempt from current State of Wisconsin income or franchise taxes-See page 15.
+Interest on the 2024 Series 1 Bonds is not exempt from current State of Wisconsin income or franchise taxes-See page 14.

-Redemption The 2024 Series 2 Bonds maturing on or after July 1, 2035 are subject to optional redemption at par on July 1, 2034 or any date thereafter-See page 4.
+Redemption The 2024 Series 1 Bonds are not subject to optional redemption prior to their stated maturity date-See page 3.

-Security The Bonds have a first claim on vehicle registration fees (which are a substantial portion of pledged Program Income) and other vehicle registration-related fees including, but not limited to, vehicle title transaction fees, registration and title counter service fees, and personalized license plate issuance and renewal fees-See page 6.
+Security The Bonds have a first claim on vehicle registration fees (which are a substantial portion of pledged Program Income) and other vehicle registration-related fees including, but not limited to, vehicle title transaction fees, registration and title counter service fees, and personalized license plate issuance and renewal fees-See page 5.

-Priority The 2024 Series 2 Bonds are issued on a parity with the Prior Bonds, which are outstanding as of February 15, 2024 in the amount of \$1,544,825,000, and any additional parity Bonds issued by the State pursuant to the General Resolution.
+Priority The 2024 Series 1 Bonds are issued on a parity with the Prior Bonds, which are outstanding as of March 1, 2024 in the amount of \$1,544,825,000, and any additional parity Bonds to be issued by the State pursuant to the General Resolution.

-Purpose Proceeds of the 2024 Series 2 Bonds will be used to current refund (including by purchasing Tendered Bonds pursuant to the Invitation) certain Outstanding Bonds and to pay costs of issuance-See page 2.
+Purpose Proceeds of the 2024 Series 1 Bonds will be used to current refund certain Outstanding Bonds and to pay costs of issuance-See page 2.